cmwen/private-chat-hub-v3/docs/PRODUCT_REQUIREMENTS.md

 #### REL-002: Data Integrity (Must Have)
 **Requirements:**
-- No conversation data is lost on app crash or force-stop
+- No saved conversation data is lost on app crash or force-stop
-- Database operations use transactions for atomicity
+- History file writes use atomic or append-safe operations
+- SQLite cache/index can be rebuilt from saved history files and `AGENT.md` project configuration
 - Corrupted data is detected and handled without crashing

 **Acceptance Criteria:**
-- Killing the app mid-stream does not corrupt the database
+- Killing the app mid-save does not corrupt an already saved history file
-- A recovery mechanism exists for detected corruption
+- A recovery and reindex mechanism exists for file-backed history and cache corruption

 #### REL-003: Offline Resilience (Must Have)
 **Requirements:**